Blog Details Shape

 Understand the System Under Test (SUT)

 Before applying ECP, thoroughly understand the system's requirements, functionalities, and user expectations.
-This understanding forms the basis for identifying relevant input conditions and equivalence Partitioning.
+This understanding forms the basis for identifying relevant input conditions and equivalence Partitioning methods.

 Steps to perform this practice